Awais-Mumtaz1406/Hospital_Management_System/README.md

 ## Technologies Used

 - **Java** - Core language for the application logic.
-- **SQLite** - Lightweight, serverless database for storing patient, doctor, and appointment records.
+- **PostgreSQL** - Reliable and industry oriented database for storing patient, doctor, and appointment records.
 - **JDBC** - Java Database Connectivity for interaction between Java application and SQLite database.

 ## Installation